 Escape rooms are everywhere nowadays but Budapest has one for every occasion.
 E-Exit is one of the best with particularly creepy old hospital equipment and Soviet era themes.
 Grab a group of the smartest people you know and you might just get out alive!

 5. Memento Park

 Speaking of the Soviet Union why not visit a park full of Soviet statues?
-Stand beneath these imposing figures from darker times and re-enact their totalitarian poses for the sake of the Gram!
+Stand beneath these imposing figures from darker times and re-enact their totalitarian poses.
 Because, well why not?!

 6. Visit a museum of torture

-Budapest’s terror house is not for the faint hearted.
-Here is a place dedicated to some of the most horrifying acts in Hungarian history.
+Budapest’s terror house is not for the faint of heart.
+This is a place dedicated to some of the most horrifying acts in Hungarian history.
 If you can’t stomach all 5 floors a good way to get through it is to start at the top floor and then visit the basement.
-Here there are the cells used in bleak times to “interrogate” victims.
+Here there are the padded cells used in bleak times to “interrogate” the often innocent victims.

 7. Visit parliament

 What better way to get under the skin of a city than to enter the very place it is run from.
-The Budapest parliament is by far one of the most visually stunning buildings in Europe from the outside but what lies behind closed doors?
+The Budapest parliament is by far one of the most visually stunning buildings in Europe from the outside, but what lies behind closed doors?
 To find out you must pre-book tickets online at least a day in advance, but the earlier the better.